Catastrophic Injury Lawyer

 Understanding Catastrophic Injury Lawsuits

 When seeking compensation for damages, this is an attempt to measure in dollars the extent of harm you have suffered.
 As a victim of a severe injury, you will likely require extensive medical treatment and therapy.
 Loss of income is almost always a result, and there may be a need for specialized care and costly in-home medical equipment.
-In the case of a child or birth injury, the long-term losses and emotional impact are often immeasurable.
+In the case of a child or birth injury (such as cerebral palsy), the long-term losses and emotional impact are often immeasurable.

 The attorneys at Tawwater Law Firm devote their practice to ensuring that victims of negligence receive proper compensation for their injuries and losses.
 Each client’s case is treated as a priority as we work to determine liability and secure evidence.